Controlled Impedance

 Our trained CAD engineers are more than happy to work with you at your design stage on any of your controlled impedance PCBs.
 Multiple impedance requirements can be added to one board.
 Ranging from a single track on a surface layer to multiple impedance buried deep in multilayers.

-We have multiple impedance calculators available on our website, click on the pictures below or select one from the menu above.
+Use one of our multiple impedance calculators available on our website.
+Choose from the menu above.

-For more information on any of the details mentioned above please contact a member of our team.
+For further details on any of the above, don’t hesitate to contact a member of our team.